 Pragma Volatile_Components: Specifies that all reads and updates of an element of an array are performed directly to memory.

-Range check: A run-time check that ensures the result of an operation is contained within the range of allowable values for a given type or subtype, such as the check done on the operand of a type-conversion.

-Record Representation Clauses: provide a way to specify the layout of components within records, that is, their order, position, and size.

-Scalar Type: A scalar type comprises enumeration types, integer types, and real types.

 Separate Compilation: Ada requires that calls on libraries are checked for invalid situations as if the called routine were declared locally.

-Storage Pool: A named location in an Ada program where all of the objects of a single access type will be allocated.
-A storage pool can be sized exactly to the requirements of the application by allocating only what is needed for all objects of a single type without using the centrally managed heap.
+Storage Pool: A storage pool can be sized exactly to the requirements of the application by allocating only what is needed for all objects of a single type without using the centrally managed heap.
 Exceptions raised due to memory failures in a storage pool will not adversely affect storage allocation from other storage pools or from the heap.
 Storage pools for types whose values are of equal length do not suffer from fragmentation.

 The following Ada restrictions prevent the application from using any allocators: